 The days at camp are highly structured…every hour of every day is carefully planned out with exciting games, activities, devotionals, and departmental programs (swimming, boating, arts & crafts, field sports, and photography to just name a few).
 The fact is, there is very little time for a child to sit and think about how much they might miss home.
 Every once in awhile there are tears at registration -- usually from the parents!!
 It's the camper who will have tears in their eyes when you come to pick them…they won’t want to leave!

-It is recommended that the first year camper sign up for a single one-week session for their first Calumet experience.
+It is typically recommended that first year campers sign up for a single one-week session for their first Calumet experience, which are offered during Weeks 1, 3, 5, and 7 in 2023.
 99.9% of the time, when you come to pick them up, the first words out of their mouths will be “Next year, I want to come for two weeks!!”